 Every essay writing assignment should have a clear purpose.
 A student cannot simply jump into a project without first brainstorming, researching, and outlining his thoughts and opinions.
-When a student asks about how to do assignment at a high-level, we point them to the following five-step process:
+When a student asks about how to do an assignment at a high-level, we point them to the following five-step process:

 How to Write an Assignment: 5 Simple Steps